isomerpages/sentosa-corp/resources/news/_posts/2026-04-13-post-STB Launches AI Powered Robodog Guides at Sentosa and the Mandai Wildlife Reserve.md

 throughout the day, adding an entertaining element that showcases the creative potential of advanced technology.</p>
 <p></p>
-<p>On Sentosa, guests will be able to go on a guided tour by the robodogs
+<p>On Sentosa, guests will be able to be accompanied by the robodogs and
-and discover interesting stories about Sentosa Sensoryscape, a green connector linking Resorts World Sentosa to the island’s golden beaches.
+discover interesting stories about Sentosa Sensoryscape, a green connector linking Resorts World Sentosa to the island’s golden beaches.
 During the guided tour, the robodogs will converse with guests in their preferred language to learn more about them and recommend nearby Sentosa attractions